timescale/docs/migrate/live-migration/live-migration-from-timescaledb.md

 import DumpPostDataSourceSchema from "versionContent/_partials/_migrate_post_data_dump_source_schema.mdx";
 import LiveMigrationStep2 from "versionContent/_partials/_migrate_live_migration_step2.mdx";

-# Live migration from PostgreSQL database with pgcopydb
+# Live migration from TimescaleDB database with pgcopydb

-This document provides detailed instructions to migrate data from your PostgreSQL database to a Timescale instance with minimal downtime (on the order of a few minutes) of your production applications, using the [live migration] strategy.
+This document provides detailed instructions to migrate data from your TimescaleDB database (self-hosted or on [Managed Service for TimescaleDB]) to a Timescale instance with minimal downtime (on the order of a few minutes) of your production applications, using the [live migration] strategy.
 To simplify the migration, we provide you with a docker image containing all the tools and scripts that you need to perform the live migration.

 You should provision a dedicated instance to run the migration steps from.
 Ideally an AWS EC2 instance that's in the same region as the Timescale target service.
 For an ingestion load of 10,000 transactions/s, and assuming that the historical data copy takes 2 days, we recommend 4 CPUs with 4 to 8 GiB of RAM and 1.2 TiB of storage.

 <SourceTargetNote />

 In detail, the migration process consists of the following steps:
 1. Set up a target database instance in Timescale.
 1. Prepare the source database for live migration.
 1. Run the live migration docker image.